• Skip to primary navigation

 2. Market routinely and consistently

-If you have 30 hours a week in which to work, and 20 of those hours can be devoted to writing, then the only way you’re going to meet your income goals is by filling up those 20 hours with writing work and assignments.
-This is, in fact, the hardest part for most writers because it requires planning, thinking ahead, and of course, working efficiently.
+If you have 30 hours a week in which to work, and you can write for 20 of those hours, the only way you’ll meet your income goals is by filling up those 20 hours with assignments.
+And you do this by making sure you’re routinely reaching out to new clients and tapping into new opportunities.
+Filling your hours is, in fact, the hardest part for most writers because it requires planning, thinking ahead, and, of course, working efficiently.

 (Want to know why you’re not making the freelancing income you want?
 Read this.)

-When you do this, however, you allow for a steady stream of work to fill up your hours.
-Ideally, you’d fill up the next two week’s 20 hours much in advance so that your marketing is future-focused.
-Needless to say, this is harder to do as a new writer and gets easier the more experienced you become.
+When you do this, however, you allow for a steady stream of work to fill up your days.
+Ideally, you’d fill up the 20 hours for the next two weeks in advance so your marketing is future-focused.
+This is, of course, harder to do as a new writer and gets easier the more experienced you become.

 3. Find recurring sources of income and clients

-For content marketing and corporate writing work, recurring clients are a lot easier to come by than for magazine writers and journalists.
+For content marketing and corporate writing work, recurring clients are a lot easier to come by than for journalism.
 (Here’s how to get them.)

-The only way to build recurring revenue with your magazine clients is to pitch consistently.
-I send 30 queries a month once every quarter and that sets me up for the next few months.
-It’s become habitual almost, a part of my routine.
+The only way to build recurring revenue with your journalism clients is to pitch consistently.
+I send 30 pitches a month once every quarter and that sets me up for the next few months.
+It’s become habitual, a part of my routine.

 Every time you finish an assignment for a client, send them a new pitch.
-This means that even if you’re not on an official schedule, you will manage to get work more consistently than you would otherwise.
+This means that even if you’re not on an official schedule, you’ll get work more consistently than you would otherwise.

-With content marketing and corporate clients, especially in the early days when you need to fill up your hours, push for quantity and offer to drop your rates a little.
-Once you’ve done good work, you can raise your rates, but building that regular client base has to be top priority because it gives you income that you can depend upon, schedule for, and build from.
+With content marketing and corporate clients, push for quantity.
+Once you’ve done good work, you can raise your rates, but building that regular client base has to be top priority because it gives you income you can depend upon, schedule for, and build from.

 (New to content marketing?
 Here’s a 10-part series that will get you started.)